At “Unite the Right” in Charlottesville, Virginia, Azzmador appeared to be everywhere.

 “This event was a huge victory for the Alt-Right,” Azzmador wrote for The Daily Stormer on Aug.
 31, 2017, in a refrain that has been repeated on podcasts since.
 “Don’t believe any of the crap the MSM is peddling.”

-Fomenting discord in pubic often comes with a price.
+Fomenting discord in public often comes with a price.

 A group of people on the University of Virginia campus during the tiki torch march sued Ray and nearly two dozen other white nationalists and neo-Nazis in federal court in Charlottesville, seeking damages for the emotional distress and other injuries.